techtoriumtrainer/L6SD_24T3_Taskmaster_RichardHSingh/README.md

 # .Net MAUI TaskNoter App Privacy Policy
-Phse 3 of the app.Repurposing my a task tracking application using .NET MAUI with privacy policy integrated so that user needs to agreed to it before being able to use the application
+Phase 3 of the app.
+Repurposing my a task tracking application using .NET MAUI with privacy policy integrated so that user needs to agreed to it before being able to use the application

-The application will need to contain these functionalities listed:<br>
+<h5>The application will need to contain these functionalities listed:</h5><br>
 • SQL integration<br>
 • Ability to create tasks<br>
 • Tasks will need to be updated and deleted<br>